jolars/caugi/README.md

 ## Querying and metrics

-`caugi` provides a number of functions to query and analyze `caugi_graph` objects.
+`caugi` provides a number of functions to query and analyze `caugi` objects.
 Some of the available functions are:

 - Relational queries, such as `parents()`, `ancestors()`, `neighbors()`, and more.